4 Situations when Discounting isn’t “Bad” at all

 3. When there’s a ton of circumstantial differences in willingness-to-pay

 Willingness-to-pay can be incredibly complex.
-Sometimes there are so many firmographic, needs-based, and behavioral factors that legitimately influence willingness-to-pay that it is impossible to incorporate them all into your price structure (the system that “spits out” the price for different customers buying different things) without making it unmanageaby complex.
+Sometimes there are so many firmographic, needs-based, and behavioral factors that legitimately influence willingness-to-pay that it is impossible to incorporate them all into your price structure (the system that “spits out” the price for different customers buying different things) without making it unmanageably complex.

 In such a situation, discounting can be used to incorporate some of these additional factors.
 For example, for both optics and ease, I might not want to change my “sticker” prices for my software in different countries and currencies.
-But I might also know that the GDP is drastically lower in Country B than Country A, and that charging the same prices in those very different countries would result in a tiny penetration of Country B. Providing a structured discount to Country B customers could mean that you could engage this customer segment at a lower price, but stil profitably.
+But I might also know that the GDP is drastically lower in Country B than Country A, and that charging the same prices in those very different countries would result in a tiny penetration of Country B. Providing a structured discount to Country B customers could mean that you could engage this customer segment at a lower price, but still profitably.

 4. When you are log-rolling value